 While companies such as Johnson and Johnson have voluntarily pulled their power morcellator devices and the FDA has issued a “black box” label warning of the risk, there is still much to be done to address future use of this device, the provision of aid to the effected individuals and the FDA’s passive reporting system.

 “The release of this long-awaited report won’t do anything to help women battling cancer who have had their lives devastated by power morcellators, or provide much comfort to the families of those already lost.
 It does, however, shed light on the broken system that allowed this devastation to happen and include a roadmap to address it.” said Representatives Louise Slaughter (D-N.Y.) and Brian Fitzpatrick (R-Pa.) in recent remarks.
 Slaughter and Fitzpatrick are part of the 12 members of congress who requested the investigation into this device in August 2015.

-The Law Offices of Peter Angelos, P.C. is dedicated to fighting for the rights of the victims of dangerous products.
+Peter Angelos, P.C. is dedicated to fighting for the rights of the victims of dangerous products.
 We are investigating cases of women who have been diagnosed with cancer following the use of a power morcellator to remove uterine fibroids.

 If you, a family member or a friend has been diagnosed with cancer or other serious medical complications after a power morcellator procedure for removal of uterine fibroids, please contact Peter Angelos, P.C. for additional information and a no-charge consultation with one of our experienced attorneys.